cbabu85/ansible-playbooks-1/roles/aptrust.pharos/README.md

 # APTrust Pharos - Preservation Repository Web-UI and API
 ===

-Pharos is a rails application that provides a Web-UI for APTrust's preservation repository.
+Pharos is a Rails web application that provides a Web-UI for APTrust's preservation repository.

 It supports baremetal installation and Docker setup, which is chosen based on `pharos_docker` variable (true means docker setup).
+Defaults to Docker setup.

+Barmetal task file is only kept for legacy reasons.
+It is currently (06/15/20) not applied anywherer anymore.

+In it's origins of the role it has a variable `pharos_setup` that allowed  for a from scratch setup of Pharos.
+It allows to create a new RDS instance.
+This probably hasn't been tested with the Docker setup and probably requires some work.

+## Docker

+All docker related tasks are in docker.yml.
+- It sets up a directory strucutre (/srv/docker/pharos, /data/pharos, etc)
+- Uses logic to determine the git commit hash version, which is used for pulling the git repo and the correct Docker images from Gitlab/Dockerhub
+- If traefik_setup=true then it uses a docker-compose.traefik.yml to run Pharos.
+Earlier versions of Pharos deployment used Nginx.
+- INcludes staging.yml tasks if it's being deployed on a staging environment
+- Sets up Pharos cronjobs
+- Stops running Pharos containers
+- Removes pharos_asset docker volumes
+- Starts newer version of Pharos which creates the pharos_asset volume automatically.

 ## Baremetal
 This role installs required system packages and creates the Pharos